Ammonia Toxicity

 • Abdominal series to rule out perforation following ingestion

 • Early endoscopy (within 12 hours) in patients with stridor, drooling, dysphagia, or significant oral burns.
 Endoscopy is a safe procedure for these patients.[30]
-Please note that the absence of oral burns does not reliably rule out esophageal injury, and hence, early endoscopic evaluation is indicated for a majority of these patients.
+Please note that the absence of oral burns does not reliably rule out esophageal injury; hence, early endoscopic evaluation is indicated for most of these patients.

 In patients with suspected exposure to the eye: